rexrainbow/phaser3-rex-notes/plugins/firebase/onlineuserlist/data-structure.md

 ```
 <joinAt>
-    userID - The id of the user.
+    userID - Unique ID of user
-    userName - The name of the user.
+    userName - Name of the user
 ```